yehtut1995/Data-Engineering-Projects/1. AWS, Terraform, dbt, Glue, Redshift & Apache Iceberg. An ETL Pipeline for Cloud Data Transformation and Modeling/README.md

-# AWS, Terraform, dbt, Glue, Redshift & Apache Iceberg: An ETL Pipeline for Cloud Data Transformation and Modeling
+# An ETL Pipeline for Cloud Data Transformation and Modeling using AWS, Terraform, dbt, Glue, Redshift & Apache Iceberg

 ## Overview